gocd/go-cookbook/README.md

 # GoCD Cookbook

-This cookbook is here to help you setup Go servers and agents in an automated way.
+This cookbook is here to help you setup GoCD servers and agents in an automated way.

 ## Scope